simonholmes001/ramachandran/README.md

 - Removes any empty files, such as DNA or RNA submissions (`remove_empty_files.sh`)
 - Prepares a matrix of the atomic coordinates of the N, alpha-C, carbonyl-C atoms for the calculation of the dihedral angles (`create_dihedrral_matrix.py`)
 - Prepares the data for phi and psi angle calculation & defines the methods to calculate the angles (`ramachandran.py`)
-- Calculates the phi (`phi_angles.py`) & psi angles (`psi_angles>py`), in radians, for each residue for each protein, saving the outputs as pickle objects
+- Calculates the phi (`phi_angles.py`) & psi angles (`psi_angles.py`), in radians, for each residue for each protein, saving the outputs as pickle objects
-- [TO DO] Prepares a statistical analysis, for each amino acid, of the distribution of phi & psi angles found in the collection of proteins found in the PDB

 ### Unit Testing

 The repo was tested on PDB entry 1a11 & test data is available in the `/tests/` folder.
 Phi & psi angles were compared to angles from here: https://stackoverflow.com/questions/25355401/getting-all-dihedral-angles-in-pymol

 ## Statistical Analysis

+Once the phi & psi angles have been calculated for all of the PDB submissions, statistical analyses can be performed on the data.
+To consolidate all of the data for either the phi or psi angles, the `./ramachandran/run_average_statistics.py` script can be run.
+This script requires three flags:

+- the --input_path flag that indicates the location of the phi & psi angle files generated after running the above
+- the --output_path flag that indicates the location to store the result of the `run_average_statistics.py` script, and
+- the --angle flag that indicates the angle data that you want to analyse (phi or psi)

+Running the script generates as output a `.csv` file that concatenates the phi or pis angles for all proteins in the dataset.
+Further analysis can then be performed on the concatenated dataset.

 ## Packaging